ReactTraining/react-workshop/courses/core/07-data-flow/exercise/README.md

 # Task Two: Re-populate the form

-If the user submits the form and then goes back to it, we need to re-populate its fields with whatever the user typed.
+If the user submits the form and then goes back to it, we need to re-populate its fields with whatever the user had in the form from before.

 1. Open `CheckoutBilling.js`.
 2. Create a prop that will be passed in called `defaultFields` and `defaultSameAsBilling`